 I heard a pop, and ran into my dining room to see my Christmas tree dying a slow, painful death.
 It crashed, and there was nothing I could do about it.
 I tried to keep the decorations steady as I was holding the tree up with one hand.

 What I wanted to do was melt down in a pine-scented fit, but then I started laughing at how ridiculous I must have looked as I tried to rescue my dying tree.

 That night, I left to take a couple of my kiddos to church with a crazy, mangled tree on my floor.
 When I came back, I had a brand new scene with an upright tree.
 Spilled and broken decorations had been cleaned up.
 My kids were very excited to surprise me with our new tree.

-It was not in our budget to get a new tree in December, but my hubby, The Budget Master, shuffled a few things around and took a few of the kiddos to get a tree that fit in the budget.
+It was not in our budget to get a new tree in December, but my hubby, The Budget Master, shuffled a few things around and took a few of the kiddos to get a tree that fit within our budget.

 My heart just exploded.
 It wasn’t what I thought the Christmas tree of my dreams looked like.
 It was so much better!